-- Provide and discuss the online safety policy and procedures with ALL members of staff as part of induction. - Provide up-to-date and appropriate online safety training for all staff and governors on a regular basis, with at least annual updates - this will cover the potential risks posed to learners (Content, Contact, Conduct and Commerce) as well as our professional practice expectations. - Recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns and provide opportunities for staff to contribute to and shape online safety policies and procedures. - Make staff aware that our IT systems are monitored, and that activity can be traced to individual users; staff will be reminded to behave professionally and in accordance with our policies when accessing our systems and devices.
+- Provide and discuss the online safety policy and procedures with ALL members of staff as part of induction. - Provide up-to-date and appropriate online safety training for all staff and governors on a regular basis, with at least annual updates (as part of existing safeguarding and child protection training/updates or within separate or specific online safety sessions).
+This will cover the potential risks posed to learners (Content, Contact, Conduct and Commerce) as well as our professional practice expectations. - Recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns and provide opportunities for staff to contribute to and shape online safety policies and procedures. - Make staff aware that our IT systems are monitored, and that activity can be traced to individual users; staff will be reminded to behave professionally and in accordance with our policies when accessing our systems and devices. - Ensure all new staff will receive online safety training as art of their induction programme. - Make staff aware that their online conduct outside of the setting, including personal use of social media, could have an impact on their professional role and reputation.

-- Make staff aware that their online conduct outside of the setting, including personal use of social media, could have an impact on their professional role and reputation. - Highlight useful educational resources and tools which staff should use, according to the age and ability of the learners. - Ensure all members of staff are aware of the procedures to follow regarding online safety concerns affecting learners, colleagues or other members of the community.
+- Highlight useful educational resources and tools which staff should use, according to the age and ability of the learners. - Ensure all members of staff are aware of the procedures to follow regarding online safety concerns affecting learners, colleagues or other members of the community.